-Just like us, dogs can only really learn when they're paying attention and focused on the teacher.
+Just like us, greyhounds can only really learn when they're paying attention and focused on the teacher.
 Teaching your greyhound to pay attention to you is an important part of early training and can be achieved quite easily.

-The aim of the attention building exercise is to teach your dog to make eye contact with you and hold your gaze.
+The aim of the attention building exercise is to teach your greyhound to make eye contact with you and hold your gaze.

-To begin, make sure that your dog is in front of you and that you have a handful of food rewards.
+To begin, make sure that your greyhound is in front of you and that you have a handful of food rewards.

-1. Let your dog see that you have the food rewards.
+- 1. Let your greyhound see that you have food rewards.
 Close your hand around the rewards and hold your arm out horizontally by your side.
-Your dog is likely to keep staring at the hand with the rewards and may even bark or whine to get to the food.
-Ignore this and keep your eyes on your dog.

-2. Usually after 4 - 10 seconds, your dog will look at

-your face or eyes.
-Say 'yes' and praise your dog while giving a food reward.

-3. Stand still and repeat the exercise again.
-You should find after three or four repetitions your dog automatically starts to look at your face and into your eyes.
-Say'yes' each time and praise and reward your dog.

-4. Gradually build on the length of time you can hold your dog's gaze, praising and rewarding each time.
+Your greyhound is likely to keep staring at the hand with the rewards and may even bark or whine to get the food.
+Ignore this and keep your eyes on the greyhound. - 2.
+Usually after 4 10 seconds, your greyhound will look at your face or eyes.
+Say 'yes' and praise your greyhound while giving a food reward. - 3.
+Stand still and repeat the exercise again.
+You should find after 3 or 4 repetitions that your greyhound automatically starts to look at your face and into your eyes.
+Say 'yes' each time and praise and reward your greyhound. - 4.
+Gradually build on the length of time you can hold your greyhound's gaze, praising and rewarding them each time.